rbarcode/WordPuzzleWebsite/capstone-proposal.md

 **Name of Project:** CapstoneBlazorServerSite

 **Project's Purpose or Goal:** An ASP.NET Blazor server-side-based website for an untitled word puzzle game that lets users play the game whether they are signed in or not.
 But authenticated users can view leader boards and track their own stats.
-Capstone project to focus on the website functionality and NOT the game itself.
+Capstone project to focus on the website functionality (i.e. authentication and leaderboards) and NOT the game itself.

 **List the absolute minimum features the project requires to meet this purpose or goal:**
 * The ability for users to navigate to the site.